VMBlakelock/saute-and-skewers-greekfood/README.md

   - Used for Mock Up Images.

 - [Pexels](https://www.pexels.com/)
-  - Used for Hero Images.
+  - Used for site Images.

 <hr>